 These are extra teeth that can form anywhere on the arch of your mouth.
 Because they erupt on the space meant for permanent teeth, they may delay or displace them.
 This may cause dental problems and irregularities.

 The development of your permanent children’s teeth is something that should occur normally.
-As a parent, you need to constantly remind yourself that your child is unique and should not be compared to other kids.
+As a parent, you need to constantly remind yourself that your child is unique.
+And no comparison to other kids.
 However, if it takes more than six months for new teeth to show signs of erupting.

 KinderSmiles Pediatric Dentistry and Orthodontics